Averydimbulb79/GPCH_kanban/README.md

 • JSON backup and restore
 • GitHub Pages

-No JavaScript framework, server-side application, external database or installation is required.
+There is no JavaScript framework, server-side application, external database or installation requirement.

 The entire application is contained within a single HTML page.